-Antonio's commitment and determination allowed him to take part in shows outside school too.
-Under the careful guidance of Mara Fusco and all the Lyceum teachers he took part in the DOC competition in Naples where he has won first prize both for the classic variation of the Tamburino, and for the modern variation depicting the famous Pulcinella mask.
+Antonio’s commitment and determination allowed him to take part in shows outside of the school, and under the careful guidance of the Director Mara Fusco.
+He took part in the DOC competition in Naples where he won first prize for his classic variation of the Tamburino, and his modern variation depicting the famous Pulcinella mask.

-He then attended a seminar held at the Lyceum by Royal Ballet School teacher Paul Lewis and was awarded a second scholarship for the White Lodge Summer Intensive 2020.
+On the advice of Director Mara Fusco, Antonio obtained his first scholarship for the White Lodge Summer Intensive 2019.
+Having attended a seminar held at the Lyceum by Paul Lewis, he obtained a second scholarship for the White Lodge Summer Intensive 2020.

 On being named a Royal Ballet School International Scholar, Antonio said: